DRL-based Power Allocation in LiDAL-Assisted RLNC-NOMA OWC Systems: Methods

 where \(+1\) represents an increase in the allocated power or \(-1\) denotes a decrease in the allocated power by an optical AP \(k \in K\) for each user in the associated group of users \(M_k\).

-At each time step \(t\), an action \(a_t \in \mathcal{A}\) is taken, and the average sum rate of all the users considered in \(K\) groups is calculated and denoted as an immediate reward \(r_t\) that returned for a given state \(s_t\).
-However, the achievable data rate obtained for each user \(i\) should meet the minimum achievable data \(\gamma_{min}\) (constraint \ref{eq:objective-fun}.4) required by the RLNC-NOMA scheme.
-Otherwise, a penalty (i.e., a negative reward) will be returned.
-The same approach is applied for the other two constraints (\ref{eq:objective-fun}.2) and (\ref{eq:objective-fun}.3).
+At each time step \(t\), an action \(a_t \in \mathcal{A}\) is taken, and the average sum rate of all users considered in \(K\) groups is calculated and denoted as an immediate reward \(r_t\) that returned for a given state \(s_t\). {Consequently, the reward function \(r_t\) can be defined as } {